CALIFORNIA, USA —

 Will the power go out every time it's windy?

-No, there are multiple weather-related factors that caused PG&E to shut off power.
+No, there are multiple weather-related factors that causes PG&E to shut off power.
 Factors like dry conditions and low humidity are some of the concerns instigating these outages.

-Why can't I get gas at the gas station?
+Why can't I get gas at the gas station during an outage?

 Ironically, gas stations do not run on gas.
 They run on electricity.
 With power outages, some gas stations will not be able to open.